Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 the things that are allowed to go on by some

-of these.
+of them.
 I only wish I was Kitchener for a

 bit.
 I'd have a lovely clearing out of

-^some officers I know or a reformation hit no
+^some officers I Know or a reformation but no

 one seems to have the strength or courage